Swiftshine/bpe-rs/README.md

 # bpe-rs
-Philip Gage's Byte Pair Encoding in Rust.
+bpe-rs is an implementation of Philip Gage's Byte Pair Encoding in Rust, primarily used for binary file compression and decompression.

 ## Capabilities
 - [X] Decode